When to Seek Treatment – Plano, TX

 If you begin to notice that you have difficulty sleeping, it may be due to an orthodontic problem that can be tied to sleep apnea.
 When the facial abnormalities develop, it can lead to oral problems and the inability to breathe properly throughout the night.
 Obstructions in the airway can cause you to experience frequent interruptions while you sleep, causing you to wake gasping for air.
 As a result, you may develop obstructive sleep apnea (OSA).
 To avoid this problem, it is best to find an orthodontist who can recommend the right method of treatment to not only improve your smile but also your ability to breathe and achieve successful sleep at night.

 Crooked teeth are not uncommon.
 Millions of children, teens, and even adults live with teeth that are not in perfect alignment.
 Unfortunately, this problem can make it harder to maintain good oral hygiene and prevent cavities and gum disease.
-The good news, however, is that Dr. Jones can recommend traditional metal braces or even clear aligners to straighten your teeth and give you a beautiful, healthy smile that can last a lifetime with proper care.
+The good news, however, is that Dr. Jones or Dr. Hanson can recommend traditional metal braces or even clear aligners to straighten your teeth and give you a beautiful, healthy smile that can last a lifetime with proper care.

 Grinding Your Teeth